-Student Teaching Process (for further details, see Student Teaching Handbook.)
+Student Teaching Process (See Student Teaching Handbook for further details.)

 - Students are not eligible for student teaching course work unless they have received professional program acceptance. - During their last year, students enter the student teaching phase of the program.
 In order to register for student teaching, which is offered only during the spring semester, secondary education majors must present at least a 3.0 cumulative GPA (subject to change due to state mandates) for all courses taken in their academic and professional education course work.
 The student teaching requirement for secondary education majors consists of one full semester (70 contact days) of supervised teaching. - Secondary Student Teaching (ED 342) is offered only in the spring semester.
-Applications must be approved by the Arts & Sciences content area advisor and the Chair of the E&EPY department. - Applications must be filed in the Office of E&EPY by November 1 (available in Education Office, WS 129) - During the student teaching semester, students must concurrently register for ED 342 (Student Teaching) and ED 340 (Assessment of Teaching Strategies); students should not register for any other courses during the student teaching semester; students are also advised not to work during this semester due to the high time commitment required of planning lessons and grading student work after official school hours. - Students are responsible for providing their own transportation to and from the school to which they are assigned for student teaching.
+Applications must be approved by the Arts & Sciences content area advisor and the Chair of the E&EPY department. - Application for student teaching is made with application to the professional semester. - During the student teaching semester, students must concurrently register for ED 342 (Student Teaching) and ED 340 (Assessment of Teaching Strategies); students should not register for any other courses during the student teaching semester; students are also advised not to work during this semester due to the high time commitment required of planning lessons and grading student work after official school hours. - Students are responsible for providing their own transportation to and from the school to which they are assigned for student teaching. - ٠